Maintenance operations for deployments

 This topic explains how to perform maintenance operations for a Microsoft Dynamics 365 for Finance and Operations environment that was deployed by using the self-service deployment experience.

 You can use the restart services functionality to restart individual services that are associated with a Tier 2, Tier 3, Tier 4, or Tier 5 standard acceptance test (sandbox) environment that is deployed in a Microsoft subscription.
-The services that you can restart are AX (AOS service), DIXF (Data import export framework service), and MR (Management Reporter service).
+The services that you can restart are AOS service, DIXF (Data import export framework service), and MR (Management Reporter service).

 To restart a service, follow these steps.